codefalcon-dev/sha3-256t-miner/README.md

-# CodeFalcon's SHA3-256T Miner Windows GUI
+# CodeFalcon's SHA3-256T Miner Windows GUI & Linux non-GUI

 ## How to use